IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 - experimenting on fray-tides because they know it's related to the first engine
 - steps to power
 	- find ancient artificer's lab on how to create advanced automata
-	- find pieces of the last fate engine: in apostasy, under Kevara Arda (was used by founders somehow), in mirwood related to green man/eaten by sky whale(?) ancient Artificer
+	- find pieces of the old fate engine: arcane condenser (apostasy), under Kevara Arda (founders weapon), in mirwood related to green man/eaten by sky whale(?)
+- leader is someone who eats people's fate - control over the fate engine will let them eat the fate of everyone + the world itself
+	- what does it mean to lose your fate?
+	- a PC whose fate is eaten becomes a malicious NPC, an aspect of the fate eater
+	- high level lieutenants of the fate eater are those whose fates were doomed, not actually a person anymore The Big Bad
+Ancient Artificer
 Labyrinth (nexida)
 - an automata that was uncontrollable, unpredictable - agent of chaos
 Felichias: goddess of fate
-- Controls the things that happen by chance - the flip of a coin, the tumbling of a particle of air
+- people think that fate is some omniscient force moving the paths of men - but it's really just senseless randomness
     - she’s not the DM, she’s the DICE
     - Bluemoon’s magic surges, Kallista’s accidental murder, Earl getting picked by lottery, Alexa missing the carriage out of her estate and deciding to go visit the orphanage,
 - Intent, desires? force of nature or willful human?
-- Manages the engine (abacus? comptroller?) of fate - old style computer, ticker tape. dice tower?
+- Manages the engine of fate - old style computer, ticker tape. dice tower?
+	- the engine would have let you view + change the fate of an entity or an event. the BBEG would use that to change the fate of the world so it gets eaten
 - the lone remaining human from before the cataclysm (Felicia Brown)

 latest fad in the city is eating the memories of the dead
 - can be a narcotic, forgetting your own past by living in the past of others